 Celebrating Women Who Create, Focus and Lead

-This year, Adobe is celebrating Women’s History Month by featuring speakers, videos, and other events that celebrate women who continue to lead change and help women succeed.
-Through digital channels, we are showcasing women globally who exemplify Adobe’s capabilities for growing their careers and making an impact.
-These capabilities include creating what is next, focusing on tomorrow, and leading others to achieve.
-I’ve been fortunate to be surrounded and inspired by women who embody these attributes and demonstrate mastery in their chosen field.
-Here are a few of my favorites:
+This year, Adobe is celebrating Women’s History Month by featuring speakers, videos, and other event that celebrate women who continue to lead change and help women succeed.
+Through digital channels, we are showcasing women globally who exemplify Adobe’s Capabilities for growing their careers and making an impact.
+These capabilities include creating what is next, focusing on tomorrow, and** leading** others to achieve.
+I’ve been fortunate to be surrounded and inspired by women who embody these attributes and demonstrate mastery in their chosen field – here are few of my favorites:

-To me, the ability to focus means bringing a singular emphasis to one field or area, and, through that focus, participate in changing the status quo.
+Focus – To me, the ability to focus means bringing a singular emphasis to one field or area and through that focus, participate in changing the status quo.
 Susan B. Anthony is a great example.
 Her persistent and unfailing commitment to women’s suffrage constituted her life’s work.
 Similarly, Mother Teresa’s humble but remarkable service to the poor of Kolkata exemplifies a similar, powerful focus.
-I’m also inspired by Kiva, which focuses on micro-financing to entrepreneurs, 85% of whom are women.
+I’m also inspired by Kiva.org which focuses on micro-financing to entrepreneurs, 85% of whom are women.
 To celebrate Women’s History Month, Adobe is extending its partnership with Kiva through an additional Adobe & Women employee-network directed contribution.

-I admire many leaders, and many of them are women.
+Lead – I admire many leaders and many of them are women.
 They are remarkable not for being women, but for leading with excellence.
 Having just returned from India, Indira Gandhi is top of mind.
 Becoming prime minister of India in 1966, she led with strength and compassion to help build the world’s largest democracy.
 With a background in economics, I’m always interested in the way finance plays a role in society—it’s one of the reasons I’m so impressed by Christine Lagarde’s leadership at the European Central Bank and International Monetary Fund.
 In these positions, she has redefined the role these institutions play in arresting climate change and enabling opportunities for women and young people in developing economies.

-Watch the first episode in which Gladys Liu (senior director, service life cycle and product operations), Lisa Graham (senior director, education GTM), and I discuss our nonlinear career paths, how to find mentors and sponsors, when to make a career pivot, and how to navigate different seasons of your career.
-We had a lot of fun recording these conversations, and we hope you’ll gain some helpful insights and encouragement from them.
+Watch the first episode in which Gladys Liu (Sr. Director Service Life Cycle and Product Operations), Lisa Graham (Sr. Director, Education GTM) and I discuss our non-linear career paths, how to find mentors and sponsors, when to make a career pivot, and how to navigate different seasons of your career.
+We had a lot of fun recording these conversations and hope you’ll gain some helpful insights and encouragement from them.

 Happy Women’s History Month!